bottlenoselabs/c2cs/README.md

 ### Problem

-When creating applications with C# (especially games), it's sometimes necessary to dip down into C/C++ for better raw performance and overall better portability of various different low-level APIs accross various platforms.
+When creating applications with C# (especially games), it's sometimes necessary to dip down into the C/C++ language for better raw performance and overall better portability of various different low-level APIs accross various platforms.
 (This is what FNA does today and what [MonoGame will be doing in the future](https://github.com/MonoGame/MonoGame/issues/7523#issuecomment-865808668).)
-However, the problem is that maintaining the C# bindings becomes time consuming, error-prone, and in some cases quite tricky.
+However, the problem is that maintaining the C# bindings by hand becomes time consuming, error-prone, and in some cases quite tricky.

+Note that generating bindings from C++, ObjectiveC, or other languages are not considered as part of the problem scope because they do not align to specific goals.
+Though, perhaps [Zig](https://ziglang.org) or some other language may emerge in the future as superior to C for such goals.

+- Portability.
+For better or worse, C is the industry's standard portable assembler.
+Writing the native library in the C language and building it for multiple targets such as Windows, macOS, Linux, iOS, Android, etc, is the path of least resistance, especially for more non-traditional targets such as RaspberryPi, WebAssembly or consoles.
+- Interopability.
+The C language, specfically the usage of data structures and functions in limited scope, is a common demonitor between C and many other languages including C#.
+This makes interaction between C and C# (and other languages) not only correct but as fast and efficient as possible.
+- Maintainability.
+Writing and maintaining a C code project is arguably simpler, especially if targeting multiple platforms, due to C being a relatively small language in comparison to C++/ObjectiveC.
+This makes the C language arguably easier to learn and work, especially if limited in scope such as avoiding the use of macros.
+This is important for open-source projects (in contrast to proprietary-enterprise-like projects) where one of the barriers to development is knowledge sharing at scale.

 ### Solution

-Automate the generation the C# bindings by compiling/parsing a C `.h` file.
+Automate the generation of the C# bindings by compiling/parsing a C `.h` file.
 The C API (application programmer interface; those functions you want to call) is tranpiled to C# for the target platform (a Clang target triple `arch-vendor-os-environment`) for use via P/Invoke (platform invoke).

 All C extern functions which are transpiled to `static` methods in C# using `DllImport` attribute.
 Includes the C types which are found through transitive property to the extern functions such as: `struct`s, `enum`s, and `const`s.
 C# `struct`s are generated instead of `class`es on purpose to achieve 1-1 bit-representation of C to C# types called *blittable* types.
 For more details why blittable types matter see [docs/LESSONS-LEARNED.md#marshalling](./docs/LESSONS-LEARNED.md#marshalling).
 What's additionally neat about having a 1-1 bit-representation is that `C2CS` can find [padding, "holes", or "slop"](http://www.catb.org/esr/structure-packing/#_padding) in C structs similiar to what [`pa_hole` can do on Linux](https://linux.die.net/man/1/pahole).